Making a complaint about NSW public schools - guide for parents & carers

 What we can do in response to complaints

-If the complaint is not upheld, we will give you clear reasons for our decision.
+If no action is taken, we will provide with clear reasons for this decision.

 Your privacy when making a complaint